-Why Your Blush Looks Splotchy — And How to Fix ItJanuary 03, 2020
+Why Your Blush Looks Splotchy — and How to Fix ItSeptember 22, 2022

 Patchy, streaky and blotchy blush is certainly not ideal.
-It happens to the best of us: One minute, you have rosy cheeks, and the next, you have hot pink product clumps that resemble clown makeup.
+It happens to the best of us: One minute, you have rosy cheeks, and the next, you have hot pink product clumps.
 While a botched blush job can leave much to be desired, the correct blush application and products can help give you a naturally flushed, rosy and fresh complexion.
 To help you say goodbye to blush mishaps once and for all, we’ve listed our top tips for avoiding too-pink, streaky cheeks, ahead.

 One of the best ways to ensure smooth makeup application is by creating a smooth base.
 If your skin is dry and flaky, your blush — or anything else for that matter — will look streaky and uneven.
-Lightly exfoliate once or twice a week with a gentle scrub like the Lancôme Exfoliating Rose Sugar Scrub.
-It will help remove dead skin cells and flakes that could be messing with your makeup.
+Lightly exfoliate once or twice a week with a gentle scrub like the L’Oréal Paris Bright Reveal Facial Cleanser with Glycolic Acid.
+This will help remove dead skin cells and flakes that could be messing with your makeup.

 In the same vein of keeping things smooth, it’s important to have an even base of foundation before applying your blush on top.
 We like to use a beauty sponge or foundation brush, like the IT Cosmetics Heavenly Luxe Complexion Perfection Brush #7, so that the product is distributed evenly across the face.
 (Pro tip: If you have naturally oily skin, opt for a matte foundation so that your skin’s natural oils don’t interfere with cream or powder blush.)

 Blush brushes are designed to have tightly packed bristles for splotch-free application.
 They’re normally tapered or angled for even distribution and a naturally blended look.
 But, if your blush brush hasn’t been cleaned in a while, all the excess makeup and oil from your skin will build up on the bristles and keep your blush from going on smoothly.
-Be sure to wash your brushes around every two weeks.
+With that being said, it’s key that you wash your brushes around every two weeks.
 If you’ve cleaned your trusted blush brush and are still experiencing splotches, it may be because the density and shape of your brush may have changed.
-Try switching it out for the IT Cosmetics Heavenly Luxe Boutique Blush Brush #4 — our personal favorite.
+We love the Kosas Angled Cheek Brush for the perfect blush application.

 After applying blush to the apples of your cheek, make sure you blend out the product with your brush or a makeup sponge (ideal for gel or cream products) to create a natural, diffused look.
 If you’re using a gel-like blush, you can also use your fingers.